Luke-Marques/chess-ratings/README.md

 ![pipeline_flow_chart](https://raw.githubusercontent.com/Luke-Marques/chess-ratings/dev/images/project_flow_chart.png)

+*Note: The step "Visualisation and Dashboarding", which encompasses the use of Google Looker for data visualization and BI, is currently under development and not present in this repository yet.*

 ## Prefect Flow Example

 Below is an example of a completed flow which ingests data from the Chess.com API,